anshul1004/NeuralNetwork/README.md

 Hyperparameters used: Learning rate, Max iterations, Train-test data percentage split

-For more information on the final results, please take a look at "Assignment 2 Programming Part Report.pdf".
+For more information on the final results, please take a look at "Report.pdf".

 # Steps to run the file